Buy Your LEAP Year Event Tickets

 How do I reserve tickets for two different conversations?

 To reserve tickets for two different conversations, or to choose different restaurants for your party's virtual conversation, you will have to fill out a new reservation form.
-If you are reserving multiple tickets to the same conversation and restaurant, you will not need to do this - just fill out one form and select the quantity of tickets you need (up to 6 guests).
+If you are reserving multiple tickets to the same conversation and restaurant, you will not need to do this - just fill out one form and select the number of tickets you need (up to 6 guests).
 Be sure to fill out the full contact information for each guest.

 Can I buy tickets for a friend?

 You can buy up to 6 tickets in one order.
-You will need the following information for all guests in your party: their mailing address, email address, phone number, photo or scan of their vaccine card (if in-person), any book purchases, and/or their meal preferences (if Dinner-Included Ticket to a virtual dinner).
+You will need the following information for all guests in your party: their mailing address, email address, phone number, any book purchases, and/or their meal preferences (if Dinner-Included Ticket to a Zoom dinner).

 How will I know if my spot in a dinner party/virtual conversation is confirmed?

 Once you submit the form and make the payment, you will receive two confirmation emails to the email address(es) you entered on the form: one confirming your conversation selection and one confirming payment.
 If there is an issue with your reservation, you will be contacted by a LEAP team member.
 Tickets to conversations are available on a first-come, first-served basis, so we suggest you reserve your spots as soon as you can!